-We realised that Hass and a Fuerte might not give us year round avocados every year, hence the third variety, growing avocado trees Pinkerton is a new experiment for us; a great success, it bore first giving us now nine months of fruit from the three varieties.
+We realised that Hass and a Fuerte might not give us year-round fruit annually, hence the third variety.
+Growing avocado trees, now a Pinkerton is a new experiment for us; a great success, it bore first giving us now nine months of pears from the three kinds.

 More about those neurological disease (quite an academically challenging page, but never fear, despite my Alzheimer's Light I managed to write it!)
 TINGLING IN ARMS AND HANDS AND LEGS...

 It is now two and a half years since we planted the Pinkerton.
-Fancy our delight this spring...
+Fancy our delight this spring.

 It is now four years since we planted our Pinkerton avocado and we had seven avos this year, but just look at all the flower on the tree.
 Next year we're expecting a bumper crop.